 This we owe to A.A.'s future: To place our common welfare first; To keep our Fellowship united.
-For on A.A. unity depend our lives, And the lives of those to come.
+For on A.A. unity depend our lives,

 The Georgia A.A.
 Service Manual was published by the Georgia State Service Assembly in 1978.

-Thirteenth Printing (Updated), December 2017 Twelfth Printing (Updated), May 2015 Eleventh Printing (Updated), March 2014 Tenth Printing (Updated), September 2011 Foreword to Eighth Printing
+Thirteenth Printing (Updated), December 2017

+Twelfth Printing (Updated), May 2015

+Eleventh Printing (Updated), March 2014

+Tenth Printing (Updated), September 2011

+Foreword to Eighth Printing